Services

 Facility and Garden access

-The Visitor Centre and Shaughnessy Restaurant and Bloedel Conservatory are fully accessible to wheelchairs, mobility scooters and walkers.
+The Visitor Centre, Administration Building, Floral Hall, Shaughnessy Restaurant, and most paved garden paths and Bloedel Conservatory are fully accessible to wheelchairs, mobility scooters and walkers.

 Touring the Garden